binary34/Unused_headers_C_project/README.md

 The input should be the Path to the C Project Directory.

-All the files of the C project should contain in this directory.
+All the files (header files,source files and Makefile) of the C project should contain in this directory.

 To run the program: